Razyapoo/KGBClusteringDocumentation/clustering.md

 Non-hierarchical relationships are all relationships other than hierarchical.

-<h3 id="visual-layout-constraint">Visual layout constraint</h3>
+<h3 id="visual-layout-constraint-glossary">Visual layout constraint</h3>

 > A visual layout constraint is a rule applied to a graph to change the way it is visualized

 <h3 id="hierarchical-group-glossary">Hierarchical group</h3>